transprime-research/piper/README.md

 ## Additional Information

-Be aware that this package is part of a series of Proof of concept so best practices might not be the top priority.
+Be aware that this package is part of a series of "The Proof Of Concept".

 See other packages in this series here:

 - https://github.com/omitobi/conditional [A smart PHP if...elseif...else statement]
 - https://github.com/transprime-research/attempt [A smart PHP try...catch statement]
-- https://github.com/omitobi/corbonate [A smart Carbon + Collection package]
+- https://github.com/omitobi/carbonate [A smart Carbon + Collection package]
 - https://github.com/omitobi/laravel-habitue [Jsonable Http Request(er) package with Collections response]
-- https://github.com/transprime-research/arrayer [Array now an object]
+- https://github.com/transprime-research/arrayed [A smarter Array now like an object]

 ## Similar packages